ueberdosis/hocuspocus/docs/api/extensions/redis.md

 ## Introduction

 :::warning Work in progress
 Currently, the Redis extension only syncs document changes.
 Awareness states, for example cursors, are not yet supported.
+We’re working on a complete rewrite, that’s working completely different.
 :::

-hocuspocus can be scaled horizontally using the Redis extension.
+Hocuspocus can be scaled horizontally using the Redis extension.
 You can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis pub/sub.

 ## Installation